Rubini Sambanthan: Asia's Next Top Model

-Post-Asia’s Next Top Model
+Post-Asia's Next Top Model

-In conjunction with Malaysia's Hari Merdeka celebration, Rubini was featured in Sephora “MY Face, My Pride” Merdeka campaign alongside Olympian Pandelela Rinong, graffiti artist Kenji Chai, and Ally Mukhriz who represents the working professionals while being a renowned presence in the social sphere.
-In 2019,she debuted her first acting gig as Laura in Devoted with legendary actor Faizal Hussein.
-Her current project Ben and Bella for TV3 as Jasmin shows Rubini’s credibility as an actress.
+In conjunction with Malaysia's Hari Merdeka celebration, Rubini was featured in Sephora "MY Face, My Pride" Merdeka campaign alongside Olympian Pandelela Rinong, graffiti artist Kenji Chai, and Ally Mukhriz who represents the working professionals while being a renowned presence in the social sphere.
+In 2019, she debuted her first acting gig as Laura in Devoted with actor Faizal Hussein.